lazaralorena/mood_music_recommender/README.md

 ## Contact

-For questions or feedback, please open an issue or contact [your-contact-info].
+For questions or feedback, please open an issue or contact lazaracamila@gmail.com.